JG-CYBERTECH/JG-CYBERTECH/README.md

 ## About Me

-I am a IT/Cybersecurity student with a profound interest in technology and a dedication to solving complex problems.
+I am an IT/Cybersecurity student with a profound interest in technology and a dedication to solving complex problems.
 My passion for cybersecurity drives me to continuously expand my knowledge and skills in this ever-evolving field.
 I thrive on the challenge of identifying and mitigating security risks, always aiming to stay ahead of emerging threats.
 Through my projects, I aim to demonstrate my commitment to building a safer digital world.
 Whether it's through collaboration or individual effort, I believe in leveraging technology to create innovative solutions that make a difference.

 ## Objective

-My journey in computer science has sparked a deep passion for cybersecurity, driving me to explore and understand the complexities of this critical field.
+My journey in computer science has sparked a deep passion for Information-Technology/cybersecurity, driving me to explore and understand the complexities of this critical field.
 I am now eager to transition into cybersecurity, with a specific focus on joining a Security Operations Center (SOC) as a Tier 1 Analyst.
 I am excited about the opportunity to apply my technical skills, keen attention to detail, and problem-solving abilities in a dynamic environment where I can contribute to protecting vital digital assets while continuously learning and growing professionally.

 ## Skills